deejayem/recipe-search-tech-test/README.md

 Or run `(-main)` in the `recipe-search-tech-test` namespace, or call `index/build-index` and `index/search` in there, as shown in the `comment` block.

-## Example
+## Examples

-Here is an example of a search being done in the application:
+Here is are some examples of a searches being done in the application:

   > search broccoli stilton soup
   Top 10 results: